 Here are a few proven natural elements that can kill BCSCs while leaving healthy cells untouched:

-- Sulforaphanefrom Broccoli Sprouts have been shown to inhibit BCSC, without any toxic side-effects.
-Two very concentrated forms of Broccoli sprout powders can be found in my store;
+- Sulforaphane from Broccoli Sprouts has been shown to inhibit BCSC, without any toxic side effects.
+You can purchase Brocco Power in my store here.

 - Ginger contains a chemical called 6-shogaol, which targets and kills cancer stem cells;

 - Fermented soy products that are grown in controlled environments, such as Haelan, have concentrated amounts of genistein.
 Genistein promotes apoptosis (cell death) of regular Breast Cancer cells while at the same time directly inhibiting BCSC production;

 - The skin of red grapes and blueberries contains Resveratrol, a natural plant compound that significantly suppresses the growth of BCSC.
 Resveratrol can also be found in red wine and dark chocolate;

 I continue to be awed and amazed at the myriad of ways that evidence-based natural medicine can heal our bodies and eliminate dangerous elements without any negative side effects whatsoever.